The “You Can’t” Crowd

 “praying and working toward … bringing this nation back to God” because political and civic engagement “is just another distraction from the person of Christ Himself.”
 (See Note 1 below)

-Others, like Frank Viola (whom I respect and have learned from in other contexts), continue those attacks.
+Others, like author and so-called “apostolic worker” Frank Viola continue those attacks.
 Recent blogs by him repeatedly use derogatory and highly offensive names, along with gross mischaracterizations and historical distortions, to describe brothers and sisters in Christ who have been engaged in the political and civic arena.
 (See Note 2 below)

 And their apparent offenses?
 They cared enough to fight for life and oppose abortion, limit the reach of government and protect liberty, and stand for propositional truths in the midst of the great political and social debates of the last several decades.

 Frank is so bent on perpetuating the alarming “Beyond Evangelical” retreat into post-modern sensibilities, that he even questions the general validity of the “so-called” (to use his own words) Great Commission:

 “The so-called ‘Great Commission’ was an apostolic commission that Jesus gave to the 12 apostles – the men whom He lived with for 3.5 years, trained, and then sent out to the apostolic work.
 It is a huge assumption, therefore, to hang this commission around the necks of all of God’s people.”
 (See Note 3 below)

 My point is not to defend civic, cultural or political engagement.
 Some are so called by the Lord, and others are not.